Murder of Mellory Manning: Conviction overturned by Court of Appeal

 On 7 August 2017, the Court of Appeal quashed Fawcett's conviction and ordered a retrial.
 The appeal was upheld on two grounds.
 Fawcett's amicus curiae lawyer, who had assisted him in his own defence, had put on defences that were inconsistent with Fawcett's blanket denial of involvement.
 In addition the Court of Appeal heard expert testimony that Fawcett met the criteria to be diagnosed with foetal alcohol spectrum disorder, which had not been put before the High Court.
-The Court of Appeal ruled that had this evidence been available during his trial, it might have led to his interviews and admissions of guilty being ruled inadmissible or dismissed by the jury.
+The Court of Appeal ruled that had this evidence been available during his trial, it might have led to his interviews and admissions of guilt being ruled inadmissible or dismissed by the jury.

 In September 2021, High Court Justice Rachel Dunningham ruled Fawcett's statements inadmissible as his foetal alcohol spectrum disorder "makes him an unreliable historian even when he is endeavouring to tell the truth".
 The Crown agreed to drop the murder charge, and on 26 October 2021, Dunningham dismissed the case.
 The Crown asked for it to be withdrawn under section 146 of the Criminal Procedure Act which would allow them to relay the charge if new evidence came to light.
 The Court rejected this.
 The dismissal means Fawcett can only be retried with leave of the Court of Appeal.